Table of Contents

-Additionally, new profiles will be created for people when they interact with one of your broadcasters on any of these platforms, or when they log into your site using Twitter or Facebook.
+When a person interacts with your social media profile attached to your broadcaster, a new profile will be created and saved into your People database.
+Additionally, if someone logs into their Twitter or Facebook, that information is saved to their profile.
 You can also attach social media accounts manually from Edit > Social media accounts.
 Please note that because Twitter is a unique identifier, a person's profile can only be associated with one Twitter account.

 If a Twitter account isn't connected, the photo will be pulled in from a Facebook account or LinkedIn profile (if those are connected).

 The id listed is their NationBuilder ID, this is a unique identifier that is added automatically when their profile is created.
-The "nb" is their slug/username within your nation.
-Their public profile will exist at example.com/username.
+The "nb" is their username within your nation.
+Their public profile will exist at

 Profile photos, bio, and website can be edited in the Profile section of a profile.
 They can also be updated by a logged-in supporter within their account settings on your website.

 Tags are like sticky notes you apply to a person's profile denoting an attribute they possess or some action they've taken.
 By clicking on a tag, you'll see everyone in your nation who have that tag.

 You can change a person's priority level by clicking on the bars next to the add tag button.
 Using priority levels can help sort people who need to be contacted within your nation.

 Hadia is Joseph's recruiter.
 This means that Hadia encouraged Joseph to join my nation.